mfrancisgioia/influence-finder/APPROACH.md

 ## 6. Driving Outcomes in the First 30 Days

-In a product role focused on internal tools, the biggest risk is shipping a polished "demo product"—something that looks great in a leadership review slide deck but gets completely abandoned by actual staff because it doesn't solve a real workflow bottleneck.
+In a product role focused on internal tools, the biggest risk is shipping a polished "demo product" — something that looks great in a leadership review slide deck but gets completely abandoned by actual staff because it doesn't solve a real workflow bottleneck.

 My execution plan for the first 30 days wouldn't focus on engineering a final production UI.
 Instead, I’d take this exact Python-driven prototype, drop it in front of two or three strategists actively building live client pitches, and watch them use it.